Iloilo City: Air

-Iloilo International Airport, the fifth-busiest in the Philippines, is the major airport serving Iloilo City.
+Iloilo International Airport, the fourth-busiest in the Philippines, is the major airport serving Iloilo City.
 It is 19 km northwest of the city in Cabatuan on a 188 ha site.
 It was opened to commercial traffic in June 2007, replacing the old Iloilo Airport in Mandurriao.
 The new airport inherited its IATA and ICAO airport codes.
 It is linked to the city through Benigno S. Aquino Jr. Avenue and served by metered taxis, airport shuttle vans, multicabs, and P2P buses.
 The privatization of the airport is in the pipeline, with Filipino billionaire Manny Villar’s Prime Asset Venture Incorporated (PAVI) as the proponent with the largest proposed budget at ₱20 billion.